nickmckenney/calanderprojectMERN/README.md

 - Learning how to git pull effectively

-Pulling fellow teammates code in the same file took a lot of learning as well as
+Pulling fellow teammates code in the same file took a lot of learning as well as communication.
+The biggest issue we ran into was having conflicting variables.
+This group project was a learning curve for understanding proper proceedures of git pull and git push as well as having seperate branches.

 ---